pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

       Delete a CIM qualifier declaration (QUALIFIERNAME argument) in a CIM namespace (--namespace option).
 If no namespace was specified, the default namespace of the connection is used.

-      This command execute the DeleteQualifier operation against the WBEM server and leaves it to the WBEM server to reject the operation if any classes in the namespace use the qualifier.
+      This command executes the DeleteQualifier operation against the WBEM server and leaves it to the WBEM server to reject the operation if any classes in the namespace use the qualifier.

       In the output, the qualifier declaration will formatted as defined by the --output-format general option.